Updated May 22, 2023

 CREATE VIEW team2 AS SELECT name,position,technology FROM developers WHERE team_id = 2;

-as can be seen after selecting from view team2, two records are retrieved.
+After selecting from the view team2, you can see that two records are retrieved.
 Now, if we drop the table developers using the command

 DROP TABLE developers ;